fenago/Grokking-Deep-Learning/Lab_3.md

 Gradient descent also works with multiple inputs.

 In the preceding chapter, you learned how to use gradient descent to update a weight.
-In this chapter, we’ll more or less reveal how the same techniques can be used to update a network that contains multiple weights.
+In this lab, we’ll more or less reveal how the same techniques can be used to update a network that contains multiple weights.
 Let’s start by jumping in the deep end, shall we?
 The following diagram shows how a network with multiple inputs can learn.